defc0n1/mail-surveyor/README.md

 Features
 --------
+The current code base allows you to:
+* define surveys - in raw HTML...
+* add participants - one by one...
-The current code base allows you to define surveys (in raw HTML...) and add participants, and lets them answer the surveys online, if you manually send them the links.
-Results can be crudely viewed, participant per participant.
+* lets participants answer the surveys online - if you manually send them the links...
+* results can be crudely viewed - participant per participant...

 Roadmap to 1.0 is as follows:

 1. improve participant experience
   * when coming back to survey, load previously input fields
-  * upon finish, nice warm fuzzy thank you
   * custom settings for everything displayed on survey (greeting, mail request, save button)
 2. limit users creation in some way - when I'll deploy it on my server, I don't want the whole internet using it!
 3. add a nice forms editor, raw HTML in a textarea gets old very quickly...
 4. results dashboard and export
 5. send invites directly to participants
+6. import list of participants
-6. celebrate!
+7. celebrate!

 Used libraries